sbuerk/test-image-extend/README.md

 Based on images (`core-testing-phpXY`) from [TYPO3 Core Testing Images](https://git.typo3.org/typo3/CI/testing-infrastructure/-/tree/main/docker-images).

-For demostration purpose, all images are extendend by installing `php-ext ssh2` as additionally extension.
+For demonstration purpose, all images are extended by

+* installing `mysql-clinet binaries`
+* installing `ssh2` as additionally php extension

 **NOTE:** This is only meant as evaluating/testing/proof-of-concept for some workflows, before implementing it in real image build repositories.